 We all know how hard it is to focus when we’re exhausted.
 Now, imagine that feeling behind the wheel of an 80,000-pound vehicle.
 Driver fatigue is a serious and pervasive issue in the trucking industry.
 Federal regulations limit the number of hours a driver can be on the road, but tight deadlines and pressure from employers can lead drivers to push past their physical limits.
 A tired driver has slower reaction times and impaired judgment, making them a danger to everyone on the road.
 When a trucking company encourages or ignores this behavior, they share in the responsibility for the consequences.
 Holding the right parties accountable is a key part of any personal injury law case involving commercial trucks.

-Equipment Failure and Poor Maintenance
+Faulty Equipment or Poor Maintenance

 When you’re on the highway, you trust that the vehicles around you are in safe working order.
 For commercial trucks, proper maintenance isn’t just a good idea—it’s a legal requirement.
 Unfortunately, some companies cut corners to save money, leading to critical equipment failures.
 Worn-out brakes, bald tires, or faulty steering can easily cause a driver to lose control.
 Determining who is at fault can be complex.
 Did the driver fail to do a pre-trip inspection?
 Did the trucking company skip scheduled maintenance?
 Or was the part defective from the start?
 An experienced attorney can investigate the truck’s maintenance records to find the answers.
 Chad G. Mann has the experience to sort through these details and identify the responsible party.

-Improperly Loaded Cargo
+Unsafe or Improperly Loaded Cargo

 A truck’s cargo plays a huge role in its stability.
 If the weight is distributed unevenly or the load isn’t properly secured, it can shift during transit.
 This sudden change can make the truck difficult to control, especially during turns or sudden stops, sometimes leading to a rollover or jackknife accident.
 There are specific federal and state regulations for loading cargo to prevent this from happening.
 When these rules are ignored, the company that loaded the truck may be held liable for any resulting accident.
 If you suspect that improper cargo loading caused your accident, it’s important to contact a lawyer who can help investigate this specific type of negligence.